BMWi: Window Into the Near Future

 Development, Experiential Design Consultant

-Combined multi-threaded C++ and GLSL (GPU based Shader language for fast graphics processing) algorithms detected cars, while ignoring all other movement and changes in the environment.
+Combined multi-threaded C++ and GLSL (GPU based Shader language for fast graphics processing) algorithms detected cars while ignoring all other movements and changes in the environment.
 It then cataloged every car, determining whether it was a taxi or a normal car.